-Meta Box Geolocation helps you fill in address fields (street address, zipcode, city, state and country) quickly by using Geocoding API from Google Maps/Open Street Maps.
+Meta Box Geolocation helps you fill in address fields (street address, zip code, city, state, and country) quickly by using Geocoding API from Google Maps/Open Street Maps.

-Enabling geolocation API
+- Enable the geolocation API

 - Google Maps API